Here you will learn 10 useful English words and phrases to describe a new start particularly just after the New Year celebrations.

 Example:

-He lost his job during the recession and decided that a new beginning was just what he needed to kick start his life again.
+He lost his job during the recession and decided that a new beginning was just what he needed to kick-start his life again.
 He packed his bags and headed to London.

 In the UK, many people set plans and goals in January for the year ahead.
 These goals are called New Year resolutions.
-People decide to lose weight, get fit, eat healthy, learn English or climb a mountain.
+People decide to lose weight, get fit, eat healthily, learn English or climb a mountain.
 Learn English idioms related to goals.

 More Information